 Turnigy Evolution Transmitter Review

 Are you looking for an affordable RC transmitter for your FPV drone?
 Don’t look any further because the Turnigy Evolution is the one for you!
-This transmitter is designed with FPV racers in mind.
+This transmitter is designed for FPV racers in mind.
 It feels and looks like a game controller, but within seconds after you hold this transmitter you will understand why HobbyKing choose this design.
 It feels like it’s molded to your hands.

 The Turnigy Evolution Digital AFHDS Radio Control System runs on 2.4GHz AFHDS A2 with 8 channels and it comes with a TGV-IA6C receiver.
 It has two omnidirectional gain antennas build into the case for a solid radio link.
 It’s got a backlit LCD touchscreen on top for programming, two 3-position switches, a potentiometer knob and 5 model memory build in.
 And all this for a price of approximately $70.